 Edit a state

 You can edit the category or the color of a custom state.
-You can't change the name of the custom state.
+However, you can't change the name of the custom state.

-Choose Edit from the actions menu for the state you want to modify.
+Choose Edit from the … context menu for the state you want to modify.

 Modify the category or color, and then click Save.

-If you change the category, team's that use the Kanban board may need to update their column settings.
+If you change the category, teams that use the Kanban board to update their status will need to update their column settings.

-Choose Remove from the actions menu for the state you want to remove.
+Open the … context menu for the state you want to remove, and choose Remove.
 You can only remove a custom state.

 From the Remove State dialog, click Remove.

-Team's that use the Kanban board will need to update their column settings.
+If teams use the Kanban board to update their status, each team will need to update their column settings.